Sharad Pawar: Educational institutions

-Early in his public career in 1972, Pawar founded Vidya Pratishthan to serve the educational needs of the rural poor.
-The organisation now runs many schools at all levels, and colleges specialising in subjects such as information technology and Biotechnology in Baramati and other locations.
+In 1972, Pawar founded Vidya Pratishthan.
+The organization operates schools and colleges specializing in information technology and biotechnology in Baramati and other locations.
 Pawar is associated with the Hon.
 Sharad Pawar Public School, under the Shree Gurudatta Education Society; Sharad Pawar International School, Pune and the Sharad Pawar Cricket Academy, near Mumbai.
 Pawar is the current president of the century-old educational organisation Rayat Shikshan Sanstha.

 Controversies

 Criminal links

-In 1992–93, then-Maharashtra Chief Minister Sudhakarrao Naik made a statement that the state leader of the Indian National Congress party and erstwhile-Chief Minister Pawar, had asked him to "go easy on Pappu Kalani", a well-known criminal turned politician.
+In 1992–93, then-Maharashtra Chief Minister Sudhakarrao Naik made a statement that the state leader of the Indian National Congress party and erstwhile-Chief Minister Pawar had asked him to "go easy on Pappu Kalani", a well-known criminal turned politician.
 Shiv Sena chief, Bal Thackeray, later concurred with these allegations.
-Further, Chief Minister Naik also alleged that it was possible that Kalani and Hitendra Thakur, another criminal-turned-politician from Virar, had been given tickets to contest election for the Maharashtra State Legislature at the behest of Pawar, who also put in a word for Naik with the police when the latter was arrested for his role in post-Demolition of the Babri Masjid riots in Mumbai.
+Further, Chief Minister Naik also alleged that it was possible that Kalani and Hitendra Thakur, another criminal-turned-politician from Virar, had been given tickets to the contest election for the Maharashtra State Legislature at the behest of Pawar, who also put in a word for Naik with the police when the latter was arrested for his role in post-Demolition of the Babri Masjid riots in Mumbai.